RuthMoyaD/micro-js-components/README.md

 # Micro JS Components

-A collection of micro JavaScript components for testing and experimentation.
+A collection of micro JavaScript components for learning and experimentation.
 This repository is a playground for building and testing small, reusable UI components.

 ## 🚧 Work in Progress